Hersheypark Welcomes New Gray Seal in Partnership with Ocean Connections

-- Female grey seals live to be 35 and males up to 25 years in the wild.
+- Female gray seals live to be 35 and males up to 25 years in the wild.

-- Male grey seals are almost 10 feet in length.
+- Male gray seals are almost 10 feet in length.

-- In the wild, grey seals face numerous threats including predators (sharks, orcas), illegal poaching, marine pollution, entanglement and encroachment.
+- In the wild, gray seals face numerous threats including predators (sharks, orcas), illegal poaching, marine pollution, entanglement and encroachment.

-- Grey seals have excellent above and below the surface hearing.
+- Gray seals have excellent above and below the surface hearing.

-- Grey seals often communicate to one another using a series of growls and grunts.
+- Gray seals often communicate to one another using a series of growls and grunts.

-- Grey seals have an astute sense of smell that allows them to detect predators or find their young on a crowded beach.
+- Gray seals have an astute sense of smell that allows them to detect predators or find their young on a crowded beach.